pawREP/GlacierFormats/README.md

 GlacierFormats is a C++17 library for processing of Glacier 2 Engine resource files.
 This library is part of a research and reverse-engineering project that aims to provide documentation and tools to facilitate interoperability with the Glacier 2 Engine.

 # Feature overview
 GlacierFormats supports a growing selection of Glacier 2 Engine resource formats.
 The scope of support varies from format to format depending on the importance of the underlying resources in the Glacier eco system and the complexity of the format.
 The general goal is to provide at least basic deserialization, serialization functionality for all supported resources.
-Modification and de novo creation of resources is also supported when ever possible, practical and useful.
+Modification and de novo creation of resources is also supported whenever possible, practical and useful.

 Currently supported formats:
 - **PRIM** (Primitive render mesh)